The world is changing, and anonymous data is not anonymous anymore

 #3 Synthetic data provides an easy way out of the dilemma

 The final conclusion regarding anonymization: 'anonymized' data can never be totally anonymous.
 We can trace back all the issues described in this blogpost to the same underlying cause.
 All anonymized datasets maintain a 1:1 link between each record in the data to one specific person, and these links are the very reason behind the possibility of re-identification.
-Moreover, the size of the dataset modified by classic anonymization is the same as the size of the original data.
+Moreover, the size of the dataset modified by legacy data anonymization is the same as the size of the original data.

 Synthetic data doesn't suffer from this limitation.
 Synthetic data contains completely fake but realistic information, without any link to real individuals.
 In contrast to other approaches, synthetic data doesn't attempt to protect privacy by merely masking or obfuscating those parts of the original dataset deemed privacy-sensitive while leaving the rest of the original dataset intact.
 Data synthesis is a fundamentally different approach where the source data only serves as training material for an AI algorithm, which learns its patterns and structures.